Clinical Implementation Guide

 2. Integration Workflows

-The primary value for clinicians is the visibility into the "blank spaces" between weekly or bi-weekly appointments.
-Patients often experience "recall bias" during sessions; Rohy AI provides an objective longitudinal record.
+The primary value for providers is visibility into the "blank spaces" between appointments.
+Patients often experience recall bias during sessions; Rohy AI can provide supplemental longitudinal context when the patient has chosen to share it.

 Session Preparation